Mobile robot: Autonomously randomized robot

-Autonomously guided robot
+Autonomously guided robot (AGR)

 An autonomously guided robot knows at least some information about where it is and how to reach various goals and or waypoints along the way.
 "Localization" or knowledge of its current location, is calculated by one or more means, using sensors such motor encoders, vision, Stereopsis, lasers and global positioning systems.

 Positioning systems often use triangulation, relative position and/or Monte-Carlo/Markov localization to determine the location and orientation of the platform, from which it can plan a path to its next waypoint or goal.
 It can gather sensor readings that are time- and location-stamped.
 Such robots are often part of the wireless enterprise network, interfaced with other sensing and control systems in the building.
 For instance, the PatrolBot security robot responds to alarms, operates elevators and notifies the command center when an incident arises.
 Other autonomously guided robots include the SpeciMinder and the TUG delivery robots for the hospital.